Birkirkara: Sport

-Birkirkara has a multi-sport club in Birkirkara Saint Joseph Sports Club mostly known for its Athletics section, however, it also has active sections responsible for cycling, triathlon, swimming, and football, which competes in the Maltese Inter-Amateur Soccer Competition.
+Birkirkara has a multi-sport club in Birkirkara Saint Joseph Sports Club, mostly known for its Athletics section.
+However, it also has active sections responsible for cycling, triathlon, swimming, and football, the last of which competes in the Maltese Inter-Amateur Soccer Competition.

 Birkirkara F.C. has won the Maltese Premier League four times.
 Birkirkara F.C. participated in the 2015–16 UEFA Europa League beating West Ham United F.C., only to be eliminated via penalties.
 Birkirkara also eliminated Heart of Midlothian in the 2016–17 UEFA Europa League.
 Malta's leader of the opposition Adrian Delia served as Birkirkara F.C. president from 2015-2016 and 2017-2018.

 Natives

 Iacob Heraclid, the Greco-Maltese adventurer who ruled over Moldavia in the 1560s, was born in the city.
 Eddie Fenech Adami, who served as Prime Minister and President of Malta, was born there, as was Anthony Mamo, the first President of Malta.